-We consider costs for technical, but not administrative, project management activities eligible labour expenditure.
-However, we limit these costs to 10 per cent of the total amount of eligible labour expenditure claimed.
+We consider direct costs for technical, administrative and management related to the partnership establishment and its ongoing management through the life of the project.
+However, we limit these costs to 20 per cent of the total amount of eligible labour expenditure claimed.